HenryPoss/Python-Data-Analysis-Project/README.md

 # Python-Data-Analysis-Project
 This project performs a the data analysis process on the Unicorn Companies dataset.

-This project will performs following:
+This project involves the following steps:

 - Exploring the dataset
 - Cleaning the data